Church & Dwight (NYSE:CHD) Updates Q2 Earnings Guidance

 Church & Dwight (NYSE:CHD – Get Free Report) issued an update on its second quarter earnings guidance on Thursday morning.
-The company provided EPS guidance of $0.83 for the period, compared to the consensus EPS estimate of $0.92.
+The company provided earnings per share (EPS) guidance of $0.83 for the period, compared to the consensus estimate of $0.92.
 The company issued revenue guidance of +~3.5% yr/yr to ~$1.51 billion, compared to the consensus revenue estimate of $1.52 billion.

-Church & Dwight (NYSE:CHD – Get Free Report) last posted its quarterly earnings data on Thursday, May 2nd.
-The company reported $0.96 earnings per share for the quarter, beating analysts’ consensus estimates of $0.86 by $0.10.
+Church & Dwight (NYSE:CHD – Get Free Report) last issued its quarterly earnings results on Thursday, May 2nd.
+The company reported $0.96 earnings per share for the quarter, topping analysts’ consensus estimates of $0.86 by $0.10.
 Church & Dwight had a net margin of 13.13% and a return on equity of 20.35%.
-The business had revenue of $1.50 billion for the quarter, compared to analysts’ expectations of $1.49 billion.
-During the same quarter in the previous year, the business posted $0.85 earnings per share.
-The business’s revenue was up 5.1% compared to the same quarter last year.
-On average, equities analysts anticipate that Church & Dwight will post 3.46 EPS for the current fiscal year.
+The firm had revenue of $1.50 billion during the quarter, compared to analysts’ expectations of $1.49 billion.
+During the same quarter in the prior year, the business earned $0.85 EPS.
+Church & Dwight’s quarterly revenue was up 5.1% compared to the same quarter last year.
+Analysts anticipate that Church & Dwight will post 3.46 earnings per share for the current fiscal year.

-A number of research firms have commented on CHD.
-Barclays raised their target price on shares of Church & Dwight from $80.00 to $83.00 and gave the company an underweight rating in a research report on Friday, April 12th.
-Bank of America lifted their price target on Church & Dwight from $100.00 to $104.00 and gave the company a neutral rating in a report on Monday, April 15th.
-Royal Bank of Canada upped their price objective on Church & Dwight from $94.00 to $103.00 and gave the stock a sector perform rating in a research note on Monday, February 5th.
-JPMorgan Chase & Co. reduced their target price on shares of Church & Dwight from $98.00 to $97.00 and set an underweight rating for the company in a report on Friday.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Church & Dwight from $109.00 to $112.00 and gave the stock a buy rating in a research report on Monday, April 22nd.
-Three research analysts have rated the stock with a sell rating, nine have given a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of Hold and a consensus target price of $105.63.
+A number of research firms recently weighed in on CHD.
+Oppenheimer upped their price target on Church & Dwight from $110.00 to $120.00 and gave the stock an outperform rating in a report on Tuesday, April 23rd.
+Evercore ISI raised their target price on shares of Church & Dwight from $107.00 to $110.00 and gave the company an in-line rating in a report on Friday.
+TheStreet raised shares of Church & Dwight from a c+ rating to a b rating in a report on Friday, February 2nd.
+HSBC lifted their price objective on Church & Dwight from $110.00 to $114.00 and gave the stock a hold rating in a research report on Friday.
+Finally, Bank of America raised their price target on Church & Dwight from $100.00 to $104.00 and gave the stock a neutral rating in a research report on Monday, April 15th.
+Three investment analysts have rated the stock with a sell rating, nine have given a hold rating and six have issued a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of Hold and a consensus price target of $105.63.

 Church & Dwight Co, Inc develops, manufactures, and markets household, personal care, and specialty products.
 It operates in three segments: Consumer Domestic, Consumer International, and Specialty Products Division.
 The company offers cat litters, carpet deodorizers, laundry detergents, and baking soda, as well as other baking soda based products under the ARM & HAMMER brand; condoms, lubricants, and vibrators under the TROJAN brand; stain removers, cleaning solutions, laundry detergents, and bleach alternatives under the OXICLEAN brand; toothbrushes under the SPINBRUSH brand; home pregnancy and ovulation test kits under the FIRST RESPONSE brand; depilatories under the NAIR brand; oral analgesics under the ORAJEL brand; laundry detergents under the XTRA brand; gummy dietary supplements under the L'IL CRITTERS and VITAFUSION brands; dry shampoos under the BATISTE brand; water flossers and showerheads under the WATERPIK brand; cold shortening and relief products under the ZICAM brand; oral care products under the THERABREATH brand; and acne treatment products under the HERO brand.